-There’s a lot about human contact that’s scary to a cat, not just actually being touched.
+There’s a lot about human contact that’s scary to a cat, not just being touched.
 The sound of other people talking can be intimidating for a feline.
-Music, doors being opened and closed, and all sorts of other sounds can keep a kitty on edge.
-You’ll have to get the cat used to dealing with these distracting and scary sounds while interacting with it.
+Music, doors being opened and closed, and other noises can keep a kitty on edge.
+You’ll have to get the cat used to the distracting and scary sounds while interacting with them.

 4. Invite The Cat Inside

-Now that the cat is starting to get comfortable with you and the normal sounds associated with human life, you can invite it into your space.
-You might just leave the door open for a while after interacting with the cat when you go back inside.
-Or you could start leaving food or water just inside your door to slowly get the cat used to the idea of coming inside your home.
+Now that the cat is starting to get comfortable with you and the typical sounds associated with human life, you can invite them into your home.
+You can leave the door open for a while after interacting with the cat when you go back inside.
+Or you could start leaving food or water inside your door to slowly get the cat used to the idea of coming inside your home.

 5. Give It Space, But Not Too Much

-With the cat living in your home, you’ll need to offer it plenty of places to hide while it’s getting adapted to a new type of life.
-Provide places that belong only to your new cat so it can always feel secure when it enters one of these spaces.
+With the cat living in your home, you’ll need to provide plenty of places to hide while they’re getting adapted to a new type of life.
+Provide places that belong only to your new cat so they can always feel secure.
 However, don’t give your cat too much space or alone time.
-The cat needs some guidance and some space, balanced out by your judgment.
+The cat needs guidance and some space, balanced out by your judgment.